Get insider access

 Treble Amount

 You can also use these headphones wired via 'DAC' mode.
 Many users have reported that this connection results in the best audio quality.
-You can see a comparison between the Bluetooth, DAC, and analog frequency responses here.
-Overall, there isn't a difference in measured frequency responses between the different modes.
+You can see a comparison between Bluetooth, DAC, and analog frequency responses here.
+Overall, the connection modes don't differ in measured frequency responses.
 However, one of the notable changes is in volume.
 The DAC connection delivers a higher volume than Bluetooth.
 Before firmware update 1.4.2, the headphones would automatically default to 100% volume on PCs when switching to DAC mode, which is very, very loud.
-It seems like this issue was fixed with this firmware update, but if you encounter it, please let us know in the discussions.
+It seems like this firmware update fixed the issue, but if you encounter it, please let us know in the forums.
 In addition, we also experienced a small rattling sound coming from the right driver when connected via analog.
-It was only audible when using this connection and with low to no audio content playing.
+It's only audible when using this connection and with low to no audio content playing.
 This issue could be limited to our unit, though.

 Sound